nkanaev/yarr/readme.md

 The binaries are not signed, because the author doesn't want to buy a certificate.
 Apple hates cheapskate developers, therefore the OS will refuse to run the application.
-To bypass these measures, you can run the command below:
+To bypass these measures, you can run the command:

     xattr -d com.apple.quarantine /Applications/yarr.app